 Freshly applied sealants should be protected from direct rainfall for a minimum of 24 hours.
-Either watch the weather or drape a newly sealed wall with plastic film.
-Be sure to allow some airspace between the wall and the plastic to facilitate drying.
-Avoid applying sealants in direct sunlight or when the temperature is less than 40° F. In cold weather it's important that the logs be free of frost and dew in order to ensure that the sealant adheres tightly to the wood.
+Check the weather forecast or drape a newly sealed wall with plastic film.
+Be sure to allow air space between the wall and the plastic to facilitate drying.
+Avoid applying sealants in direct sunlight or when the temperature is less than 40° F. In cold weather it is important that the logs be free of frost and dew to ensure that the sealant adheres tightly to the wood.
 The best surface temperature range for easiest application and best results is between 50° F and 80° F.